 With all that said, though, there are indicators that can be pointed to as signs that an IDP is getting ready for a breakout campaign, be it talent, situation, or the sage advice of the all-knowing Oomfoofoo the Omniscient.

-OK, so I may have made one of those up, but you get the gist.
+may have made one of those up, but you get the gist.

 For each of the players listed here there’s at least one factor that has their IDP value trending in a positive direction, and this quintet of IDPs are all solid candidates for career years in 2013.